Frontiers-PackForge/expandedae-cosmolite/README.md

 - Upgrade item, so you can upgrade existing pattern providers while keeping their patterns in them.

 ## Roadmap
-- [ ] Add an auto complete card to the pattern provider
+- [x] Add an auto complete card to the pattern provider
+  - Added in Beta 1.0.2
 - [ ] Pattern converter, convert patterns from rs -> ae2